JamieS56/Milestone-Project-4/README.md

     Changes in final design:

     * Pretty quickly I decided to abort the idea of a global stats editing page.
 This is because it made more sense to edit stats individually which could be achieved, similar to the player profiles, by going into individual fixtures from the fixture list.
 Also player stats are dynamically gotten by querying the goal and fixture objects, rather than saving them to the player object.
-Therefore there is no need for a player stats page to edit..
+Therefore there is no need for a player stats page to edit.

     * I also added a table page that shows a league table based on fixtures in the database.
 This will allow a user to see where any team is placed in the league, which is useful information.
 Plus it represents all the fixture data clearly.